rob-metalinkage/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 since Linked Data processing and interpretation requires further checks.

-If these applications describes messages using [JSONSCHEMA] or [OAS], they needs to process them with a JSON-LD processor and declare all required properties in the schema - like in the example below.
+If these applications describe messages using [JSONSCHEMA] or [OAS], they need to process them with a JSON-LD processor and declare all required properties in the schema - like in the example below.